Science Of Chocolate

 Making fine chocolate approachable and satisfying.

+I’m the guy behind everything you see on this website.
 People constantly ask me how I ended up here.
-Sometimes I wonder that myself.
-If you can believe it, I didn’t even like chocolate very much growing up.
-I would say what brought me here was simply following my passions: biology, art, and food.
-For me, working with chocolate encompasses all three of these passions.
+The truth is, I have wondered that myself.
+If you can believe it, I didn’t even enjoy chocolate very much growing up, especially dark chocolate.
+Perhaps it was my Southern Italian heritage that made me obsessed with food.
+Maybe it was my curious mind that adored nature wanted to understand the world around me.
+Or perhaps my desire to create with my hands be it art or well-crafted products.
+I would say what brought me here was simply following my passions: food, biology, and art, because working with chocolate encompasses all three of these passions for me.

 My studies

-I graduated from the University of Toronto with a Bachelor of Science where I focused on biology and animal sciences.
-However, my passion for food then drew me towards pastry school where I honed in on my skills in the kitchen.
-It was there where I came across a job posting for a chocolate sommelier assistant, and after taking on the position in 2008, I was forever dedicated to chocolate.
+I graduated from the University of Toronto with a Bachelor of Science where I focused on biology and animal sciences, but touched on fine arts as well.
+My passion for being in the kitchen drew me to pastry school where I honed in on my skills in the kitchen.
+It was there where I came across a job posting for a chocolate sommelier assistant, and after taking on the position in 2008 I was forever dedicated to chocolate.
+My desire to work with my hands, and my curious mind that drew me into biology and science offers a unique perspective to chocolate.
+I appreciate and respect the craft, while also the desire to understand how it all works.
+This has shaped my approach to be eschew much of the nonsense in the industry and focus really on what matters most: the skills and the knowledge.

 Developing my curriculum